Ayeshanadaf796/Google-Playstore-Apps-rating-prediction/README.md

-# Google Play Store App Rating Prediction
+# 📊 Google Play Store App Rating Prediction

-This repository contains a machine learning project that predicts app ratings from the Google Play Store dataset using a **Random Forest Regressor**.
+This repository contains a  machine learning project that predicts app ratings from the Google Play Store dataset using a **Random Forest Regressor** and explores the Google Play Store dataset using SQL, Python, and Looker Studio for visualization.  .

+## 🔎 Project Overview
+- **Dataset:** [/content/clean.csv]
+-
+- **Tools Used:**
+  - Python (Data Cleaning,Analysis and Prediction)
+  - SQL (BigQuery for querying)
+  - Looker Studio (Interactive Dashboard)

 ##  Steps Followed
 - Data cleaning and preprocessing